Is the content really free?

 Which devices can run the iOS apps?

 Tenuto and Theory Lessons are compatible with all devices running iOS 5.1 or later.
-This includes all models of iPhone, iPod touch, and iPads except for:
+This includes all models of the iPhone, iPad, and iPod touch except for:

 - iPhone (original)